MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 1
-Try to meet each individual where they are at: in their career, their  work, their day.
+Try to meet everyone where they are at: in their career, their work, their day.

 ---
 ### 2